Lunar-Atrium/elec1601/README.md

 * Zixin Zhou(PPT)
 * Sean Kim(Video)

+## Developing Cooperation

+We use git to do teamwork.
+Git is a common used cross-platform distributed version control system and the code is hosted in github.

 ## Program Construction (contributor: Shaopeng Luan)

 For cross-platform and teamwork, we use CMake to contrusct our program thus can run or debugging in any OS high-efficiency.

 CMake has a bunch of nice features, such as good supporting for all the C and C++ complier and good integrate with VScode.

-## Developing Cooperation (contributor: Shaopeng Luan)

-We use git to do teamwork.
-Git is a common used cross-platform distributed version control system and the code is hosted in github.

 ## Improvement in time record (contributor: Shaopeng Luan)